 Our mission is to make legal education accessible

-- This is why we released hundreds of our videos, including every LSAT Logic Games explanation, for free for nearly eight years until LSAC stopped us.
+- We released hundreds of our videos, including every LSAT Logic Games explanation, for free for nearly eight years until LSAC stopped us.

-- This is why we donate our entire curriculum to PreProBono students.
+- We donate our entire curriculum and other LSAT and admissions consulting services to PreProBono students.

 We make LSAT preparation easier and more affordable, so that you can go to law school and become a lawyer.

 J.Y. is an educator figuring out ways to bring down the cost of education while improving its quality and accessibility.
 “This is how we liberate and democratize education!” he likes to say to himself.
 He says a lot of things to himself.
 Not all of it makes sense.

 J.Y. graduated from Columbia University where he studied Economics, Political Science, and Philosophy and holds a JD from Harvard Law School.
 Before finding his calling in education, J.Y. pretended to be a lawyer at Paul, Weiss in Hong Kong and at Davis Polk in NYC.

 J.Y. is also a founder at PreProBono, a 501(c)(3) non-profit dedicated to helping poor and minority students get into law school and promoting public interest law.